 Because the earth is always shifting, seismic activity (such as the kind that causes earthquakes) happens everywhere.
-Although there are many areas where the risk of seismic activity is low, any risk must be planned for before putting up a building.
+Although in many areas the risk of seismic activity is low, any risk must be part of a building construction plan.

 Some builders of fabric structures may not account for seismic loads in their plans for the building.
-Because fabric buildings are intended to be permanent additions to your property, accounting for seismic loads from the start will make it easier to obtain building permits and other clearances before construction begins.
-Ask your builder if they are accounting for potential seismic events before you commit to a building.
+Because fabric buildings are intended to be permanent additions to your property, account for seismic loads from the start, and ask your builder about the seismic rating before you commit to a building.

 Extra seismic protection is similar to insurance on your building – you hope you’ll never encounter a situation where you need it, but if you do need it you’ll be grateful it’s there.
 Planning ahead for seismic loads can save money, time and stress later.

 Learn more about the advantages of Legacy buildings for seismic ratings.
 Click here to schedule a consultation.